What material is commonly used for the lenses of periscopes?

 (d) South Korea

-What is the purpose of an air-independent propulsion system in submarines?
+What is the purpose of an air-independent propulsion system?

 (a) To enhance underwater stealth